stephbuon/democracy-lab/philologic-code/tei-conversion/README.md

-Two directories:
+# TEI Conversion

-a copy of the code as it came from Philologic
+This folder contains directories for a) the original TSV to TEI conversion code written by PhiloLogic, and b) Democracy Lab's version of the TSV to TEI code written in Python.

-our version of the code written in Python
+We request that RA's use Democracy Lab's version because it has undergone more "stress testing."
+We are keeping the PhiloLogic version for reference-sake.